24-Hour Emergency Assistance Number:

-The Georgetown Law Department of Public Safety consists of 37 uniformed special police officers, five communications officers, eight student guards, five sergeants and one executive assistant under the leadership of the Director of Public Safety and Emergency Management, Ed Piper and Deputy Director Jose Burgos.
+The Georgetown Law Department of Public Safety consists of 37 uniformed special police officers, five communications officers, eight student guards, five sergeants and one executive assistant under the leadership of the Interim Director of Public Safety, Kevin Hay and Deputy Director Jose Burgos.

 All campus special police officers have the power of arrest and are commissioned by the Metropolitan Police Department.
 All special police officers are required to have at least 250 hours of police training.
 Officers without previous law enforcement training are required to successfully complete the Washington D.C.
 University Consortium Police Academy.
 The officers are armed with batons and OC spray and wear protective body armor.
 The Georgetown Law Department of Public Safety maintains an excellent working relationship with the Georgetown University Department of Public Safety, Metropolitan Police Department, the Capitol Police Department, the Supreme Court Police Department, the U.S. Secret Service and the Federal Bureau of Investigation.